DonSchenck/containers-k8s-workshop/README.md

 Earlier, we mentioned port conflicts when running more than one container on a given port.
 Just one of the powers of Kubernetes is that it will solve this problem.

 <div style="background-color:black;color:white;font-weight:bold;">&nbsp;EXERCISE</div>
-Create two images of your 'rest' application.
-Label them 'rest:v1' and 'rest:v2'.
+Create two images of your 'hostrest' application.
+Label them 'hostrest:v1' and 'hostrest:v2'.
 Make sure the text output in each is different, e.g. v1 and v2.

 Let’s say we want to run three containers of rest:v1.
 Would could use the following commands:
 ```
-docker run -d -p 3000:3000 —name rest1 rest
+docker run -d -p 3000:3000 —name resthost1 resthost:v1
-docker run -d -p 3001:3000 —name rest2 rest
+docker run -d -p 3001:3000 —name resthost2 resthost:v1
-docker run -d -p 3002:3000 —name rest3 rest
+docker run -d -p 3002:3000 —name resthost3 resthost:v1
 ```

 <div style="background-color:black;color:white;font-weight:bold;">&nbsp;EXERCISE</div>
 Go ahead and do this (above).
 This will give you a feel for the hassle of this approach.
-Imagine if this was 100 instances of 'rest:v1'.
+Imagine if this was 100 instances of 'resthost:v1'.

 Run `kubectl version` to see which version of the Kubernetes command line tool you're running.
 If this does not work:
 1. Make sure you've installed kubectl